intel/sgx-emm/design_docs/SGX_EMM.md

  * @retval 0 The operation was successful.
  * @retval EINVAL Any page in requested address range is not previously allocated, or
  *                outside the enclave address range.
- * @retval EPERM Any page in requested range is previously committed.
+ * @retval EACCES Any page in requested range is previously committed.
- * @retval EPERM The target permissions are not allowed by OS security policy,
- *                  e.g., SELinux rules.
+ * @retval EFAULT All other errors.
  */
 int sgx_mm_commit_data(void *addr, size_t length, uint8_t *data, int prot);